imoran/Twitter/README.md

 ## Notes

 Describe any challenges encountered while building the app.
+Communicating with the Twitter API was very challenging..

 ## License